iamarya/filesystem/readme.md

 # Readme

 ### Abstract
 This document shows how to run this application and use it.
+The application reads from a text file and stores the file/folder structure into database.
+Then using the application the paths can be found by searching the name of the file/folder.

 ## Step1
 Run following command to build the application.
 Make sure java8 or higher version is installed, and maven is configured.
 Use eclipse/ intellij to import the project as existing maven project and run the file FilesystemApplication to start the web application.
 Else run the below command and move to step 2 to run the application.